methupaPerera/light-mailer/README.md

 You can use this automated version of Nodemailer to send emails easily.
 All you have to do is create a REST API and make a request to it using a frontend with the necessary data which you want to send in the email.

+## Why Light Mailer

+- Easy to use.
+- No any advanced configurations.
+(Configured everything in nodemailer for you.)
+- Best for small projects.

 ## Installation

 You can install this package using npm: